 Home Cured Bacon

-Folks today we are going to show you how to make your own bacon at home, its going to save you time, money and best part is: No Artificial Ingredients.
+Folks, today we are going to show you how to make your own bacon at home, its going to save you time, money and best part is: No Artificial Ingredients.

 Two Ways To Cure

-Now there are two ways to cure bacon, Salt Cured or Smoke Cured. today we will focus on smoke cured.
+There are two ways to cure bacon, Salt Cured or Smoke Cured. today we will focus on smoke cured.
 This will last 4-6 Months if you freeze it, but I ain’t never had bacon last that long in my life.
 This is a quicker way and an easier way of bringing out all of those delicious flavors.

 A lot of curing methods will call for pink nitrate powder.
 Folks this is for long term curing and a lot of old timers down here used celery salt because it has naturally occurring nitrates int it.
 While our method today won’t keep as long, you’re getting an easier curing method with great flavor!